 Although, many of these examples are part of plan structures.

-Free themes are often simple in design and require more fine-tuning, customization to get the most out of them.
+Free themes are often simple in design and require more fine-tuning and customization to get the most out of them.
 Whereas premium themes often have templates to help get you started.
 In some cases, just editing the template slightly can result in a ready-to-use design.

 There’s also the support side of things.
-Free themes only offer users simple FAQs for helping many cases.
+Free themes only offer users simple FAQs to help in many cases.
 Whereas premium theme support is fantastic, which is why many beginners choose to start with a premium theme.

 The extra help is well worth the increase in the final website design cost.